 9. Check company registrations

 Contact the local tourist office and ask whether they have heard of the owner or company that you are dealing with.
-Well-established companies will have made the effort to build a relationship with their local tourist office, and the tourist office should be able to vouch for them.
+Well-established companies will have made the effort to build a relationship with their local tourist office, who should be able to vouch for them.

 Some websites will also try to build your trust by showing recognised industry badges e.g. ABTA or ATOL.
 Anyone can copy and paste this onto their site, so check on the websites for these associations to see if the website you’re looking at is a registered member.

-Bear in mind that many individual owners, small- to medium-scale operators don’t need ABTA or ATOL licences.
+Bear in mind that many individual owners and small- to medium-scale operators don’t need ABTA or ATOL licences.
 However, they should be able to reassure you on the phone that you’re in good hands, especially if the other points in this list check out.
-Do they offer another protection scheme instead?

 10. Does it seem too good to be true?